 In 1970 the Show had three rings, a driving marathon (single horse drawn vehicle), parade of the Chilmark Beagles, side shows and entertainment and licensed Refreshments.
 The entrance fee was 15p for adults with reduced charges for children and OAPs.

 By the 1970s some new names became prominent within the Show.
 Alan White of Tabor Farm in North Road had become Chairman and Robert (who became Vice Chairman) and Marilyn Gardiner became involved in 1975.
 Their daughter Sally was a regular competitor at the Show.
 Here she is on Peter Poppins in 1974.
 Robert and Marilyn presented a Peter Poppins Memorial Cup in later years.

 In 1980 there were record entries for Timsbury Horse Show at Emlett with many more trade stands than in 1979.
 The Avon and Somerset Police caravan proved a big draw.
 Alan White, the Show Chairman paid tribute to all those villagers who had helped to make the event such a success particularly 69-year-old Phil Snook who had been a founder member of the committee and was still doing his bit.

 The show at Timsbury was affiliated to British Show Jumping Association which is the governing body for show jumping in Great Britain and sets the rules under which affiliated competitions are held.
-Some big names in show jumping jumped at the show including David Broome, Harvey Smith, Anne Moore, Ted and Liz Edgar.
+Some big names in show jumping jumped at the show including David Broome, Harvey Smith, Pat Smythe, Anne Moore, Ted and Liz Edgar.
 Princess Anne and Captain Mark Phillips were there just before their engagement announcement.